MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - Cohesion is a measure of the strength of association of the elements inside a module.
 - A highly cohesive module is a collection of statements and data items that should be treated as a whole because they are so closely related.

 While Tom Demarco had some strong feelings on modules being cohesive, he never mentioned a specific number of responsiblities a module should have - Robert C Martin however did.
-In proposing a SINGLE responsibility he is specifically proposing that a module should have one responsiblity.
+In proposing a SINGLE responsibility he specifically proposed that a module should have one responsiblity.
 This can be contested.

 #### Understanding cohesion